laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 If uBlock Origin doesn't work, try uBlacklist (and vise versa).
 Try out each of them and see which one works better for you! :)

-## What if you want to go even further beyond?

-I created a repo that houses [fantastic tips & tricks for Google Search's operators](https://github.com/laylavish/TipsTricksGoogleSearch/tree/main).
-Eradicate AI even more!

-Not only that, but there are lots of lists you can subscribe to that will clean up the internet more, such as [rjaus' awesome ublacklist subscription list.](https://github.com/rjaus/awesome-ublacklist)

 ## To Do
 ✅ Provide blocklist for uBlacklist compatibility